Call your doctor before leaving home if you think you’ve been exposed to COVID-19 or have symptoms.

 What to do if you are sick

-Call ahead to a healthcare professional if you develop a fever and symptoms of respiratory illness, such as cough or difficulty breathing, and have been in close contact with a person known to have COVID-19 or if you have recently traveled to an area with ongoing spread.
+Call ahead to a healthcare professional if you develop a fever, cough, or other symptoms and have been in close contact with a person known to have COVID-19 or if you have recently traveled to an area with ongoing spread.
 Tell your healthcare professional about your recent travel or contact.

 Your healthcare professional will work with your state’s public health department and the CDC to determine if you need to be tested for COVID-19.